-The current members of our audit committee are Paul Clancy, Michael Ross, Ph.D. and Sara Bonstein.
-Mr. Clancy serves as chair of the audit committee.
-Our audit committee met nine times during 2021.
+The current members of our audit committee are Sara Bonstein, Tomas Heyman and Christina Rossi.
+Ms. Bonstein serves as chair of the audit committee.
+Our audit committee met five times during 2022.
 Our audit committee's responsibilities include:

-- selecting, appointing, approving the compensation of, and assessing the independence of our registered public accounting firm; - overseeing the work of our independent registered public accounting firm, including through the receipt and consideration of reports from such firm; - reviewing and discussing with management and our independent registered public accounting firm our annual and quarterly financial statements and related disclosures; - monitoring our internal control over financial reporting, disclosure controls and procedures, compliance, and code of business conduct and ethics: - overseeing our internal audit function; - overseeing our risk assessment and risk management policies; - establishing policies regarding hiring employees from our independent registered public accounting firm and procedures for the receipt and retention of accounting related complaints and concerns; - meeting independently with our internal auditing staff, if any, our independent registered public accounting firm and management; - · reviewing and approving or ratifying any related person transactions; and - preparing the audit committee report required by Securities and Exchange Commission, or SEC, rules.
+- selecting, appointing, approving the compensation of, and assessing the independence of our registered public accounting firm; - overseeing the work of our independent registered public accounting firm, including through the receipt and consideration of reports from such firm; - reviewing and discussing with management and our independent registered public accounting firm our annual and quarterly financial statements and related disclosures; - monitoring our internal control over financial reporting, disclosure controls and procedures, compliance, and code of business conduct and ethics; - overseeing our internal audit function; - overseeing our risk assessment and risk management policies; - establishing policies regarding hiring employees from our independent registered public accounting firm and procedures for the receipt and retention of accounting related complaints and concerns; - meeting independently with our internal auditing staff, if any, our independent registered public accounting firm and management; - reviewing and approving or ratifying any related person transactions; and - preparing the audit committee report required by SEC rules.